yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-the-trinity-wallet.md

 <img src="../trinity-home.jpg" alt="Trinity" width="600">

-In this tutorial, you'll use Trinity to send yourself a data transaction, which is one that does not transfer value.
+In this tutorial, you'll use Trinity to send yourself a zero-value transaction that contains a message.

-**Note:** Sending a value transaction is similar to sending a data transaction, but it requires an address that contains IOTA tokens.
+**Note:** Sending a value transaction is similar to sending a zero-value transaction, but it requires an address that contains IOTA tokens.

 <hr>